rbluena/frontendmentor-todo/README.md

 # Frontend Mentor's Peer Programming

-This one of the project where friends from frontend mentor are working together to developer solutions for existing proplems.
+This is one of the projects where by a bunch of friends from frontendmentor.com, are working together to develop solutions from existing designs.
 In this project we are focusing on applying all functionalities  of a todo application.
-Here is the link to the tasks
+Here is the link to the task, [Task](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW/hub/todo-app-0SGAFMsYzY)
-[Task](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW/hub/todo-app-0SGAFMsYzY)
 ## Available Scripts